 We will show that the Laplace dual relation \eqref{eq:Laplace_dual_GR} holds for the $(2,2p-2)$ minimal superstring.
-Accordingly, by the specializations $p=\infty$ and $1$, we also find that the Laplace dual relation holds for the super Weil-Petersson volumes and the supersymmetric analogue of the Kontsevich-Witten symplectic volumes, respectively.
+Accordingly, by the specializations $p=\infty$ and $1$, we also find that the Laplace dual relation holds for the super Weil--Petersson volumes and the supersymmetric analogue of the Kontsevich--Witten symplectic volumes, respectively.